 Can You Remove Small Plants from Arizona State Trust Land?

-From a legal standpoint, no you cannot remove any “protected native plants” without a permit, anywhere in the State of Arizona, whether it is on State Trust Land or not.
+From a legal standpoint, no you cannot remove any “protected native plants” without a permit, anywhere in Arizona, whether it is on Arizona State Trust Land or not.
 Getting a permit to do so may be rather difficult for the general public.

 The State of Arizona has a long list of native plants considered to be protected species.
 The list is long enough that it very likely covers the pretty little flower or cactus you want to take home.